wn9237/rest_spec/markdowns/api/notes_post_resources.md

-# Create
+# Create Resource

-Create a new Create Resource.
+Use this API to create a new Resource.
 #### HTTP request
 ```http
 to be completed....